ImMnan/Helm-crane-k8s/README.md

     - Copy the Ship_ID & Auth_token, you can copy Harbour_ID, when you click on the add agent button.

 2. Get the Harbour_ID, Ship_ID and Auth_token through BlazeMeter API
-    - You should have Blazemeter API key and secret
+    - You should have the Blazemeter API key and secret
     - Create a Private location [using API](https://help.blazemeter.com/apidocs/performance/private_locations_create_a_private_location.htm?tocpath=Performance%7CPrivate%20Locations%7C_____3)
     - Copy the Harbour ID
     - Create an Agent [using API](https://help.blazemeter.com/apidocs/performance/private_locations_create_an_agent.htm?tocpath=Performance%7CPrivate%20Locations%7C_____4)